hvanova/clarkdatalabs.github.io/about.md

 <img src='/images/people/HannahVanWingen.jpg' width = '300' class='media-object' markdown = '1'>
 </div>
 <div class="media-body" markdown="1">
 Hannah is earning a Bachelors of Science in Physics and Complex Systems with a Minor in Computer Science.
-She is particularly interested in network analysis and quantifying the dynamics and organizational aspects of urban infrastructure.
+She is particularly interested in network analysis, cellular automaton, and physical modeling.
 </div>
 </div>